 A truck wash/cleaning area will be operated on-site, as needed.
 Langan field personnel will be responsible for monitoring egress points to verify that outbound trucks are washed and cleaned at the truck wash before leaving the site and inspecting locations where vehicles enter or exit the site for evidence of off-site fill tracking until the construction program is completed.
-Cleaning of the adjacent streets will be performed by the Contractor as needed to maintain a clean condition with respect to site-derived fill.
+Sweeping of the adjacent portion of the street will be performed by the contractor as needed to maintain a clean condition with respect to site-derived fill.
 A truck route map is included as Figure 4.